 We cannot predict whether future issuances of shares of our common stock or Operating Partnership units or the availability of shares for resale in the open market will decrease the market price of our common stock.
 We will pay management fees under our management agreement beginning in July 2018 in shares of our common stock valued at the greater of (i) the volume weighted average market price of our common stock during the quarter for which the fee is being calculated and (ii) the initial public offering price of \$20.00 per share of our common stock.
 Although our Manager will be restricted from selling such shares for two years from the date such shares are issued, these restrictions will terminate upon termination of the management agreement, and the restrictions will not apply to distributions of shares to iStar in contemplation of a further distribution of such shares to iStar's stockholders.
-Under the terms of registration rights agreements, iStar and two institutional investors received rights to have shares of our common stock issued to iStar and two institutional investors received rights to have shares of our common stock issued to iStar and two institutional investors registered for resale under the Securities Act.
+Under the terms of registration rights agreements, iStar and two institutional investors received rights to have shares of our common stock issued or to be issued to iStar and two institutional investors, as applicable, in the Formation Transactions, in the concurrent iStar placement and under the management agreement and our stockholder's agreements with each of the two institutional investors registered for resale under the Securities Act.
 We may also issue shares of common stock or Operating Partnership units in connection with future property, portfolio or business acquisitions.
-Issuances or resales of substantial amounts of shares of our common stock including shares of our common stock issued pursuant to our management agreement or our equity incentive plan) or Operating Partnership units, or the perception that such issuances or resales might occur could adversely affect the market price of our common stock.
+Issuances or resales of substantial amounts of shares of our common stock (including shares of our common stock issued pursuant to our management agreement or our equity incentive plan) or Operating Partnership units, or upon exchange of Operating Partnership units, or the perception that such issuances or resales might occur could adversely affect the market price of our common stock.
 This potential adverse effect may be increased by the large number of shares of our common stock that are or will be owned by iStar and two institutional investors to the extent that any of them resells, or there is a perception that any of them may resell, a significant portion of its holdings.
-In addition, future
+In addition, future issuances of shares of our common stock may be dilutive to holders of shares of our common stock.